Reporting rhythm story

 - What changed

-- Automation was applied where the repetition was obvious, reviewable, and safe to tighten first, while keeping humans able to check the output instead of surrendering judgement to a black box.
+- Automation was applied where the repetition was obvious and reviewable, while keeping humans able to check the output instead of surrendering judgement to a black box.

 - Why it mattered